 Congress also considered, but so far has declined to enact, comprehensive legislation known as the “Attorney-Client Privilege Protection Act” (ACPPA) that would prohibit all federal agencies (except bank regulators) from pressuring companies and other organizations to waive their attorney-client privilege, work product, or employee legal protections during investigations.
 H.R.
 3013, sponsored by Representatives John Conyers (D-MI), Bobby Scott (D-VA), and Lamar Smith (R-TX) during the 110th Congress, was approved overwhelmingly by the House in November 2007, but the Senate companion bill, S. 3217, failed to receive a vote.
 Similar legislation (S. 445 and H.R.
 4326) was subsequently introduced during the 111th Congress, but there was no further action on either bill.
 While the ABA views the revised Justice Department policy and the other revised federal agency policies described above to be substantial improvements over the agencies’ previous waiver policies, the ABA continues to support comprehensive legislation like the ACPPA—or a similar Presidential executive order applying these reforms to all federal agencies—as the best means to permanently protect the privilege and the work product doctrine from government coerced waiver.

-In addition to opposing these and other federal agency policies that compel companies to waive the privilege or to otherwise produce privileged materials, the ABA also submitted comment letters to other federal agencies in an effort to strengthen those agencies’ existing privilege protection policies.
+In addition to opposing these and other federal agency policies that compel companies to waive the privilege or to otherwise produce privileged materials, the ABA also submitted comment letters to other federal agencies in an effort to strengthen their existing privilege protection policies.
 For example, in response to press allegations in February 2012 that confidential communications between a U.S. law firm and its overseas client were intercepted by a foreign intelligence agency and shared with the National Security Agency (NSA) and other federal agencies, the ABA sent a letter to, and later met with, senior representatives of those agencies to ensure that the proper policies and procedures are in place to preserve fundamental attorney-client privilege protections for all clients.
 In its response letter, the NSA expressed its commitment to protect the attorney-client privilege and explained its various policies and procedures designed to minimize the acquisition, retention, and dissemination of privileged information.